 A lot of gut laughter!
 If you can get your photographer to just keep snapping photos even when you guys may be laughing at something so silly… those unplanned laughs are the best.
-Otherwise a trick is to tighten your stomach muscles and then smile real big, and give out a laughter!!!
+Otherwise, a trick is to tighten your stomach muscles and then smile really big, and give out laughter!!!
 Works every time for a perfect laugh/smile… Just be sure to bring in your tongue.

-Just be comfortable and go thru Pinterest for head shot and Lifestyle Photography pose ideas like I did… or use some of mine!
+Just be comfortable and go thru Pinterest for headshot and Lifestyle Photography pose ideas like I did… or use some of mine!
 My favorite poses are when I’m not even looking at the camera.
-Of course you need official “head shot” photos for profiles photos but have fun with it!!
+Of course, you need official “headshot” photos for profile photos but have fun with it!!

 But you guys…

 I drove home from this Lifestyle Photography Photoshoot so dang excited to have my own photos of me.
 Before this day I would just set up my tripod and camera in my office or backyard and hope for the best.
 These were my first “official” lifestyle photography shots so I was super giddy to get to editing!

 Oh and editing!
 I use Adobe Lightroom which I pay for on my desktop but if this is above your creative talent, don’t fret there’s a free app version too!
 Or use an app like VSCO or Preview to find the PERFECT filter for your photos.
 Remember you use the same filter on every photo!
 This makes your Insta feed look professional as well.

 Happy SMILING my friends.
 If this info on pulling off the perfect Lifestyle Photography Photoshoot was helpful let me know!

 Another article you may enjoy reading is … “6 Tips For Taking Your Perfect Selfie.”